 Acclaimed pianist Martin James Bartlett returns after an incredible performance during the Roman River Festival in 2022, leading us on an expressive voyage through different eras, cultures, and emotional landscapes – from Rameau, Byrd, and Couperin, to Beethoven and Debussy, and to Liszt's astonishing arrangement of Wagner's Tristan und Isolde.

-A concert unlike any other this year, and held in a venue we haven't visited since it was renovated.
-Stand-out rising star Jordan Ashman, praised for his ability to blend tradition with innovation, comes to fill the stage in what was once an army sports facility – the Old Garrison Gymnasium.
+A concert unlike any other this year, stand-out rising star Jordan Ashman, praised for his ability to blend tradition with innovation, comes to the vibrant Colchester Arts Centre, one of East Anglia’s premiere venues.

 St John's Church, Mount Bures